realpython/python-guide/docs/scenarios/cli.rst

 -----

-`clint <https://pypi.python.org/pypi/clint/>`_ is a python module which is filled with very useful tools for developing commandline applications.
+`clint <https://pypi.python.org/pypi/clint/>`_ is a python module which is filled with very useful tools for developing command line applications.
 It supports features such as; CLI Colors and Indents, Simple and Powerful Column Printer, Iterator based progress bar and Implicit argument handling.